 These packages and tools should get you up and running with playing DVDs and videos in Ubuntu.

 That should do it!

 This post showed you how to play DVDs and watch videos in Ubuntu Linux.
-If you find any error above or have something to share, please use the comment form below.
+Please use the comment form below if you find any errors above or have something to share.

 Hi I just installed Ubunto 18.10 and I’ve tried various ways to install the DVD pkg without success qnd could use some guidance how to get my computer to play dvds otherwise this program is useless to me if I can’t manage to get the most simple thing to work plse help me.
 I am q new user to Linux it was suggested by a friend of mine who’s now deceased qnd can’t help me.